alekart30/MLEng/orchestration_hw/README.md

-Firstly, you need to have Docker and Docker Compose installed
+Firstly, you need to have Docker, Docker Compose and DVC installed

 To obtain data run: